 From smaller teams working together on one project, Trello can satisfy your project management needs.
 But it tends to wilt (or at least get less affordable) under the weight of larger endeavors or organizations that are juggling multiple concurrent projects.

-Jira is powerful PM software that can handle the needs of larger operations.
+Jira Software is powerful PM software that can handle the needs of larger operations.
 This Agile project management platform includes issue tracking, release management, and reporting, making it particularly useful for development and product teams.

-It is also useful for customer service, as you leverage Jira features like customer satisfaction reports and help desk ticketing to assist your reps and support center deal with open requests, unresolved issues, and follow-ups.
+It is also useful for customer service, as you leverage Jira Software features like customer satisfaction reports and help desk ticketing to assist your reps and support center deal with open requests, unresolved issues, and follow-ups.

-One downside is that Jira can be tricky to learn with all of its features and customization.
+One downside is that Jira Software can be tricky to learn with all of its features and customization.
 But after you get the hang of it, it’s remarkably helpful.
-For more specialized or complex workflows, the investment of time to learn Jira is well worth it for the convenience and PM improvements you can unlock.
+For more specialized or complex workflows, the investment of time to learn Jira Software is well worth it for the convenience and PM improvements you can unlock.

-Trello vs. Jira: Pros and Cons
+Trello vs. Jira Software: Pros and Cons

 Testing both of these platform’s free and paid features, we’ve broken down various aspects of each into strengths and weaknesses.
 Examine these details and you’ll come out the other side knowing which of these platforms will suit you better.